Baháʼí Faith in Asia: Singapore

-The Faith first came to Singapore in the 1880's, when Sulaymán Khan-i-Tunukabaní (popularly known as Jamál Effendí) and Siyyid Mustafá Roumie, stopped over in Singapore for a few weeks on their way to the Javanese and Celebes islands.
+The Baháʼí Faith first came to Singapore in the 1880s, when Sulaymán Khan-i-Tunukabaní (popularly known as Jamál Effendí) and Siyyid Mustafá Roumie, stopped over in Singapore for a few weeks on their way to the Javanese and Celebes islands.
 Jamál Effendí was the first Persian Baháʼí sent to India by Baha'u'llah to teach the Faith in 1878.
 His travel companion, Mustafá Roumie was a Muslim of Iraqi descent, who became enamoured with the Baháʼí teachings and became a Baháʼí during Jamal Effendi’s teaching trip to India.
 Both of them decided to team up for the purpose of teaching the Faith to the inhabitants of the countries of Southeast Asia.
 In Singapore, they stayed in the Arab quarters, as guests of the Turkish Vice Consul, a well-known Arab merchant.
 They mixed freely with the Arab community.
 It is believed that they taught the Baháʼí Faith in Singapore to the Arab and Indian traders.

 The teachings of the Faith did not take root in Singapore, until the arrival and residency of Dr. Khodadad Muncherji Fozdar and his wife, Mrs. Shirin Fozdar, in 1950.
 In a public lecture at the Singapore Rotary Club, then the most prestigious and male-dominated club in Singapore, Mrs. Shirin Fozdar mentioned Baháʼí principles such as universal brotherhood, unity of mankind, gender equality, universal language and peace, building a spiritual civilization and the establishment of world government.

 Within two years of Dr. Fozdar’s arrival, a total of twelve declared believers in the Baháʼí Faith emerged.
 Mr. Naraindas Jethanand was the first declared believer of the Faith in Singapore.
 The first Local Spiritual Assembly was elected in April 1952.
 The history of Singapore and Malaysian Baháʼí communities are closely linked, as Mrs. Fozdar gave talks in Singapore and Malaya, and other Baháʼí teachers and believers would travel between the two countries to teach the Faith.
 There are currently five Local Spiritual Assemblies under the jurisdiction of the Spiritual Assembly of the Baháʼís of Singapore, the national governing council, which was established in April 1972.

 The mid 1990s to the early part of the 21st century saw the Bahá’í community in Singapore spearheading efforts to promote interfaith engagement in multi-religious Singapore.
 The World Religion Day observances, initiated and organized by the Bahá’í community in Singapore, gained nationwide prominence and support, and became the precursor for many interfaith endeavours that proliferate in Singapore now.
 The Bahá’í Faith became one of the constituent religions of the Inter-Religious Organisation of Singapore (IRO) in 1996.
 The Baháʼí community continues to participate and collaborate in interfaith events, actively promoting understanding, dialogue and interaction between different religions.

 To initiate a thoughtful and self-reflective exploration into the role of religion to build an ever-advancing civilisation, the Spiritual Assembly of the Baháʼís of Singapore submitted a paper titled Rethinking the Role of Religion in the midst of our changing aspirations and increasing diversity in November 2012 as a contribution to Our Singapore Conversation.